ds-ricky/Python-Projects/Projects/Hangman/README.md

 # Hangman Game

-A classic word-guessing game implemented in Python with both console and GUI versions.
+A classic word-guessing game implemented in Python with a console interface.

 ## Files

 - `main.py`: Console-based version of the Hangman game.
-- `gui.py`: Graphical User Interface version using Tkinter.
 - `hangman_words.py`: Contains the list of words used in the game.
 - `hangman_art.py`: Contains the ASCII art for the hangman stages and logo.

 ## How to Run

-### Console Version
 1. Ensure you have Python installed.
 2. Navigate to the `Hangman` directory.
 3. Run `python main.py` in the terminal.

-### GUI Version
-1. Ensure you have Python and Tkinter installed (Tkinter comes with most Python installations).
-2. Navigate to the `Hangman` directory.
-3. Run `python gui.py` to launch the graphical interface.

 ## Game Rules